John F. Kennedy College: Parsons Plan

 The "Parsons Plan" academic model was the brainchild of Millard Roberts, the president of Parsons College from 1955 to 1967.
 The multi-faceted plan featured innovative teaching and administrative techniques, and emphasized the recruitment of a geographically and academically diverse student body.
 Among other characteristics, the "Parsons Plan" schools welcomed unconventional students who had not seen success at other colleges.
 In the 1960s, the schools were also attended by a substantial number of young men seeking draft deferments that would allow them to avoid military service during the Vietnam War.

 Current usage

 In 2004 a private physician bought the former library for use as an office.
 Since then, several buildings have been renovated.
+Some of the land was sold to a housing developer, and a developer built condominiums for senior citizens on part of the campus.

+Three of the buildings remain empty.
+The building's grass is still being mowed; however, many of the buildings are suffering decay, with glass shattered, many warning signs outside, and doors that are boarded up.

+Reunions

+The college had a 50th-anniversary reunion of the first fully graduating class in 2010.
+In October 2019, many coaches, students and staff of the college had a reunion.